tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Thu Sep 20 2007

-Andrea Rogahn (a 33-year-old White poor college dropout) entered a church, ready to deliver a speech to religious people.
+Andrea Rogahn (a 33-year-old white poor college dropout) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Andrea Rogahn sometimes preached his views to theists, but still felt afraid.
 Andrea Rogahn uttered a quick prayer to Karma to calm his nerves.
 As Andrea Rogahn entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Andrea Rogahn used practical experience and common sense to make the claim that the universe is controlled by a magical force called 'Karma'.
 To prove his's point, Andrea Rogahn described an example where he personally witnessed Karma divinely healing someone.
 Andrea Rogahn argued that Karma was an impersonal force that can only be understood as a part of nature, similar to that of gravity.
 Andrea Rogahn denounced the concept of 'intelligent design', claiming that evolution is the best way to explain how Karma created humans.
 Andrea Rogahn smiled when he explained how Heaven and Hell are the same as the 'religious' people viewed it: good people go to Heaven and bad people go to Hell.